DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation Details.} DeepThinkVLA is initialized from the public \(\pi_{0}\)\texttt{-FAST} weights~\citep{pertsch2025fast}.
+\textbf{Implementation Details.} DeepThinkVLA is initialized from the public \(\pi_{0}\)\texttt{-FAST} weights~\citep{pertsch2025fast}.
 We refactor the baseline policy with our hybrid-attention decoder (Sec.~\ref{sec3-2}), yielding a 2.9B parameter model.
 Training proceeds in two stages.
-First, an SFT cold-start is performed on our embodied CoT dataset (Sec.~\ref{sec3-3-1}).
+First, an SFT cold-start is performed on our embodied CoT dataset.
 A hybrid attention mask supervises CoT tokens with causal attention and action tokens with bidirectional attention in a single forward pass, optimized by token-level cross-entropy loss.
-Second, we apply online RL (Sec.~\ref{sec3-3-2}) to align generated CoT with action execution, using outcome-based rewards and GRPO-style grouped credit assignment.
+Second, we apply online RL to align generated CoT with action execution, using outcome-based rewards and GRPO-style grouped credit assignment.
 Additional training details, including dataset statistics, hyperparameters, and inference settings, are provided in Appendix~\ref{appendix:implementation}.

-\paragraph{Benchmarks.} We evaluate DeepThinkVLA on the LIBERO benchmark~\citep{liu2023libero}, which provides four suites (Object, Spatial, Goal, and Long) of language-conditioned robotic manipulation tasks.
-Each suite contains 10 tasks.
-Evaluation is conducted under 50 randomized initial conditions for each task and performance is measured by the average Success Rate (SR) under the standard single-model, multi-suite evaluation protocol.
+\textbf{Benchmarks.} We evaluate DeepThinkVLA on three simulation benchmarks and a set of real-robot tasks to ensure a comprehensive assessment of foundational skills, long-horizon robustness, and physical transferability.
+LIBERO~\citep{liu2023libero}: A standard language-conditioned manipulation benchmark containing four suites (Object, Spatial, Goal, and Long).
+Evaluation is conducted under 50 randomized initial conditions for each task.

+LIBERO-Plus~\citep{fei2025libero}: A robustness benchmark that introduces controlled perturbations across seven dimensions (e.g., camera viewpoints, robot initial states, and language rewrites) and reports per-dimension success rates along with an overall score.
+RoboTwin 2.0~\citep{chen2025robotwin}: A high-fidelity digital twin benchmark featuring complex contact-rich manipulation and significantly longer task horizons.
+This is introduced to rigorously test the model's capability to maintain reasoning context over extended execution periods.
+Real-Robot Tasks: To assess the preliminary physical applicability of our CoT data construction and hybrid architecture, we additionally evaluate on three physical manipulation tasks (Stack Bowls Two, Handover Block, Blocks Rank RGB) using human-teleoperated demonstrations and our CoT annotation pipeline (details in Section~\ref{sec:real_robot}).
+Performance is measured by the average success rate.
+Additionally, to provide concrete examples of the model's reasoning process and error recovery behaviors (Case Studies), we include a detailed qualitative analysis in Appendix~\ref{sec:appendix_casestudy}.

-\paragraph{Baselines.} We evaluate DeepThinkVLA against a wide spectrum of recent VLA systems, covering autoregressive SFT models, diffusion-based approaches, parallel-decoding methods and commercial baselines such as $\pi_{0}$ and $\pi_{0}$\texttt{-FAST}.
+\textbf{Baselines.} We evaluate DeepThinkVLA against a wide spectrum of recent VLA systems, covering autoregressive SFT models, diffusion-based approaches, parallel-decoding methods and commercial baselines such as $\pi_{0}$ and $\pi_{0}$\texttt{-FAST}.
 A detailed description of all baselines is provided in Appendix~\ref{appendix:baselines}.